Around Gwennap Head

 Things To Do

-Click here For The Minack Theatre.
+Click here For the Minack Theatre.
 Includes box office, access, historical information, photo gallery and 360 degree viewer

 Cornwall has always been at the leading edge of communications, the first transatlantic radio signal was sent from here and the first satellite broadcast was received at Goonhilly It might come as a surprise to people to learn that, today, most of the world's communications pass through Cornwall, making our small county one of the most connected places in the world!
 Porthcurno was the point at which many submarine telegraph cables - transatlantic and to other locations - came ashore.
 It’s Telegraph museum is housed in the former telegraph facility and has displays showing the history of submarine cable-laying ships and telegraphy, and a varied collection of still-working telegraphy equipment

 Click here For the Porthcurno Telegraph Museum.
 Including How to Get There, access, guides and forthcoming events......and if that has wetted your appetite and you want to learn more about the hidden world of global communications running silently under your feet in West Cornwall, this documentary provides a fascinating account of how the system works and is put together.
 In November 2014 Edward Snowden leaked documents that pointed to Cornwall as the intercept point for GCHQ's Tempora program, this documentary also delves into the murky world of espionage and how it actually works!